HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/label.md

 You can use a Label widget in the following scenarios:

 *   To identify or name a neighboring widget.
 *   To provide instructions to the user on the usage of a feature or a widget.
-For example, if you want to inform a user to select one of the options from a [CheckBoxGroup](CheckBox.htm), you can place a Label before the CheckBoxGroup widget with the text "Choose one of the following".
+For example, if you want to inform a user to select one of the options from a [CheckBoxGroup](CheckBox.html), you can place a Label before the CheckBoxGroup widget with the text "Choose one of the following".

-### Creating a Label Using a Constructor: hcl.ui.Label
+### Creating a Label Using a Constructor: voltmx.ui.Label

-{% highlight voltMx %}​​​​​var lbl1 = new hcl.ui.Label(basicConf, layoutConf, pspConf);​
+{% highlight voltMx %}var lbl1 = new voltmx.ui.Label(basicConf, layoutConf, pspConf);
-{% endhighlight %}​​​​​
+{% endhighlight %}

 *   **basicConf** is an object with basic properties.
 *   **layoutConf** is an object with layout properties.